-Barrage operations will continue to be undertaken dependent on upstream flows, lake levels and variable weather conditions.
+Barrage gate operations are adjusted to release water when tidal conditions permit and are dependent on upstream flows, lake levels and variable weather conditions.

 Gate openings at the barrages can now be viewed on Water Data SA - Barrage dashboard.

 Total daily flow releases from the barrages can also be found on Water Data SA - Flows dashboard.